 At two years old my son loved Elmo and Cars.
 So, I couldn’t decide between Elmo birthday cakes of Cars birthday cakes.
 After seeing cake decorating candies that had Elmo’s face, the thought struck me about putting his face “inside” a car.

 I used a 9×13 cake and cut it in half, layered it onto of each other and used the “leftover” end for the top of the car.

 My son also loves red.
 Using food coloring ended up looking pink – poor boy!
 (Found out later – Wiltons red – is the best red to use!) adding candies, licorice and headlight candy rings – and doughnuts for tires.

 My son loved cars right from an early age.
 So, for his first birthday I thought I would make him a ‘Beetle’ car birthday cake.
 (His grandmother had sent him a ‘beetle’ which was his favorite).

 I made a round sponge cake and cut a bit off each side to make a rectangle.
-I used those two bits on top to make the roof.
+Then I used those two bits on top to make the roof.
 (I traced around the cake tin to make a template and only cut the cake when I was sure how much I needed for the roof).